elastic/eui-cljs/README.md

             ["@elastic/eui/lib/components/text" :refer [EuiText]]))
 ```

-There's not a convention for where a variable lives, so often you need to grep through the directory to find where the variable lives, and it can be tedious and frustrating after regular use.
+Because the path isn't related to the component name, you will need to grep through the directory to find where the variable lives which quickly becomes tedious and painful.

-This project automates the generation of a Clojurescript wrapper which creates namespaces for each component in EUI.
+This project automates the generation of a Clojurescript wrapper which creates namespaces for each component in EUI with a predictable namespace that maps to the component name (`EuiPageBodyContent => eui.page-body-content`).
 It also generates a [components table](./components.md) that maps variable names to their original file on disk, and the Clojurescript namespace that they live in.

 What it looks like to use this library: